"Birth of Turtle Island"

 The above pencil drawing, made by Zhaawano in 2011, tells the OJIBWE CREATION STORY of the world as we know it.
 He made the drawing in the X-ray Woodland art style of the Medicine Painters.

-The drawing depicts a stylized image of MIKINAAK (the Great Snapping Turtle), or MISHIIKENH (the Mud Turtle), and what the turtle means to the Native Peoples of Turtle Island (North America).
+The drawing depicts a stylized image of MIKINAAK (the Great Snapping Turtle), or MISHIIKENH (the Mud Turtle),and also what the turtle means to the Native Peoples of Turtle Island (North America).

 Since he, after a devastating flood that swept Aki (the earth), served mankind by helping to recreate the earth, Mikinaak (or Mishiikenh) has a special place of mediation in the worlds of the natural and the supernatural.
 After he lent his back for creation, Nookomis Dibik-Giizis, grandmother moon, conferred on him special HEALING POWERS that have been held in reverence ever since!

 “The first mother of the Anishinaabeg was once an AADIZOOKAAN, a supernatural being residing alone in the sky.
 Her name was GIIZHIG-OO-KWE, or Sky Woman.
-GICHI-MANIDOO, the Creator of Earth and Skies, pitying her loneliness, sent a male aadizookaan to Sky Woman to keep her company.
-ANIMIKII (Thunder), for that was his name, traveled to the sky lodge of GIIZHIG-OO-KWE and from the union that took place (rumor has it that Sky Woman showed her lover every hole and corner of the universe) were born the ANISH-I-NAAB-EG (a twin brother and sister), whom she planned to place on the back of a giant MIKINAAK (snapping turtle)."
+GICHI-MANIDOO, the Great Spirit infusing all things and beings of Earth and Skies, pitying her loneliness, sent a male aadizookaan to Sky Woman to keep her company.
+ANIMIKII (Thunder), for that was his name, traveled to the sky lodge of GIIZHIG-OO-KWE and from the union that took place (rumor has it that Sky Woman showed her lover every hole and corner of the universe) were born the ANISH-I-NAAB-EG (a twin brother and sister), whom she planned to place on the back of a giant MIKINAAK (snapping turtle).”

 “But first GIIZHIG-OO-KWE had to convince MIKINAAK to lend his back to the re-creation of the world, because at that time the world was inundated with water below her and most animals had been drowned in the Great Flood that had hit the first world.
 As Sky Woman noticed that a few animals had survived the flood she called to her aid the giant turtle.
 He came to the surface so that she could sit on his back and call others to her side.
 Maang (the loon), Amik (the beaver), Nigig (the otter), and Wajashk (the little muskrat) were among her assistants.”